EasyRPG/liblcf/generator/README.md

 ## Requirements

-* Python interpreter version 2 or 3.
+* Python interpreter 3.
 * Jinja2 template engine.
+* pandas data analysis library
 * CSV files can be modified with any text editor or (at your option) any spreadsheet editor.